An Autoresponder Is Not What You Want

 If you want to engage with the people who opt in to your email list, you don’t want an autoresponder.
 You want lead nurturing.
 The term, autoresponder, has been so over-used, many people think that lead nurturing and autoresponders are the same.
 They’re not.
 The difference between them could be the difference between hitting your revenue goals for the year and… not.

 Yes, both are a series of emails sent on a schedule, usually triggered by some action and sent automatically – the “automation” part of marketing automation.
+To truly leverage this automation effectively, it’s essential to understand the complete scope of marketing automation benefits beyond just scheduled email delivery.
 But that’s the end of their similarity.

 The fundamental difference is this: an autoresponder sends emails no matter what.
 Lead nurturing gives you the ability to send – and to stop sending – emails in response to the actions of the email recipients.